AlparDuman/video-converter-javascript/README.md

 # Video Converter Javascript

-A JavaScript class that uses FFmpeg with WebAssembly to convert videos locally in the browser.
+A JavaScript class that uses [FFmpeg powered by WebAssembly](https://github.com/ffmpegwasm/ffmpeg.wasm) to convert videos locally in the browser.
 If a compatible browser is detected, multithreading is used for encoding.

 > [!NOTE]